 “Particularly now with the technology, the degree of realism – the fidelity of those simulators – is very, very high…It can’t take you all the way, but it can take you a lot further than it used to.”

 With the LCS Integrated Tactical Trainer, we can replicate almost any at-sea scenario – hostile environment?
 Inclement weather?
 Unexpected malfunction?
 Check, check, check.
 The result?
 A group of sailors who are ready to meet any challenge at sea – without ever having to take away fleet availability to hone their craft.

 Part of the appeal of training in virtual environments through simulation is how well the concept resonates with today’s newest generation of sailors and service men and women.

 During the same hearing, Congressman Duncan Hunter (R-CA, 50th District) spoke about how virtual reality training takes a concept that’s familiar to a younger generation and applies it in a practical way.

 “You don’t have to go out for a year at sea – you can spend three weeks on the bridge of a ship like the one you’re going to take over or be on the deck of,” he stated.

-We've added even more capabilities and next-generation technology to the new LCS Integrated Tactical Trainer unit at the main LCS Training Facility (LTF) at Naval Station Mayport.
+The Navy has been training LCS sailors on the Lockheed Martin Integrated Tactical Trainer in San Diego since 2007.
+Since then, we continue to add even more capabilities and next-generation technology to the new LCS Integrated Tactical Trainer unit at the main LCS Training Facility (LTF) at Naval Station Mayport.